githedgehog/docs/docs/install-upgrade/build-wiring.md

 #### VPC Loopback

 A VPC loopback is a physical cable with both ends plugged into the same switch, suggested but not required to be the adjacent ports.
 This loopback allows two different VPCs to communicate with each other.
+This is due to a Broadcom limitation.